Multiple Landau level filling for a mean field limit of 2D fermions: Quantization

 $H^2_{mp}(\Omega)$ contains the smooth and compactly supported functions, so it is dense in $L^2( \Omega)$.
 We can conclude using the Lax-Milgram theorem \cite[Corollary 4.26]{CR} that the resolvent of $\mathscr{L}_{\hbar, b}$ is well defined and compact.
 Applying the spectral theorem to the resolvent of $\mathscr{L}_{\hbar, b}$ proves that its spectrum is punctual and $L^2(\Omega)$ is a Hilbertian direct sum of eigenspaces of $\mathscr{L}_{\hbar, b}$.
-The same conclusions also holds for the $N$-body Hamiltonian \cref{eq:H_N} since the magnetic Laplacian is of dominant order in it.
+The same conclusions also holds for the $N$-body Hamiltonian \cref{eq:H_N} since the magnetic Laplacian is of dominant order in it. $\mathcal{N}$ inherits the properties of $\mathscr{L}_{\hbar, b}$ and it is well known that